Sanja Iveković: Early life and career

 Iveković was born in Zagreb in 1949, when it was still part of Yugoslavia under the rule of Marshal Josip Broz Tito.

 Iveković studied graphics at the Zagreb Academy of Fine Arts from 1968 to 1971.
 Her artistic career began during the Croatian Spring in the early 1970s when, together with other artists, she broke away from mainstream settings, pioneering video, conceptual photomontages and performance.
 Much of her work is centred on her own life and the place of women in today's society.
 She was the first artist in Croatia to label herself a feminist artist.
 She has been a key player at the Centre for Women's Studies in Zagreb since it opened in 1994.

 Iveković's activism extends beyond her art.
 She has founded or been engaged with Croatian women's organizations such as ELEKTRA-Women's Art Center, B.a.B.e., Autonomous Cultural Center—ATTACK!, Center for Women War Victims, and the Association of Feminists.

+In 2023, she launched the Sanja Iveković Institute (ICI).